mschoch/tuq/README.md

             "type": "brewery"
         }
     ]

+A  more complex example, WHERE uses "doc.style.analyzed" to refer to the string field that was analyzed by ElasticSearch.
+Essentially this matches beers with a style containing the term "lager".
+Also beers with 0 abv are exluded.
+Then we group the beers by "doc.style".
+This uses the not-analyzed field, so we group on the exact styles.
+Finally, we added an aggregate function on another field.
+This output also returns the average ABV for each beer style.

     unql-couchbase> SELECT {"style":doc.style, "count":count(doc.style), "avg_abv": avg(doc.abv)} FROM beer-sample WHERE doc.style.analyzed == "lager" && doc.abv > 0 GROUP BY doc.style
     [
         {